DavidASmith/hundred-balls/README.md

 ## Play the game

-You can play the game in the browser at Github pages.
+You can play the game in the browser at [https://davidasmith.github.io/hundred-balls/](https://davidasmith.github.io/hundred-balls/).

 ## Development